-- Use language, make suggestions or offer advice which is inappropriate, discriminatory, offensive or abusive. - Behave physically in a manner which is inappropriate or sexually provocative.
+- Develop relationships with students which could in any way be deemed exploitative or abusive. - Act in any way that may be abusive or may place a student at risk of abuse. - Use language, make suggestions or offer advice which is inappropriate, discriminatory, offensive or abusive. - Behave physically in a manner which is inappropriate or sexually provocative.
 There may be rare occasions when a student, particularly a young child3, is distressed and needs physical comforting.
-Discretion must be used to ensure that this is appropriate, and any contact is necessary and justified. - Give a student a lift to, or home from, lessons. - Take a student with whom they are working to, or allow a student to stay overnight at, their home (unless they are homestay host providers registered with WLES). - Give students alcohol, cigarettes, drugs or other stimulants. - Do things for students of a personal nature that they can do for themselves (e.g. taking them to the toilet).
+Discretion must be used to ensure that this is appropriate, and any contact is necessary and justified. - Give a student a lift to, or home from, lessons. - Take a student with whom they are working to, or allow a student to stay overnight at, their home (unless they are homestay host providers vetted by WLES). - Give students alcohol, cigarettes, drugs or other stimulants. - Do things for students of a personal nature that they can do for themselves (e.g. taking them to the toilet).
 In the case of very young children3, it may be necessary for them to be offered assistance in using the toilet.
 This assistance should, wherever possible, be provided by someone of the same sex and discretion should be used so that any assistance is appropriate, and any contact is necessary and justified.
 Prior parental consent should always be obtained. - Act in ways intended to shame, humiliate, belittle or degrade a student or otherwise engage in any form of emotional abuse. - Discriminate against, show preferential treatment, or favour particular students to the exclusion of others. - Conduct a one-to-one lesson with a student, unless arranged beforehand with the Director of Studies. - Share any personal email addresses, social media profiles, or personal phone numbers with students, nor request students' social media profiles or personal phone numbers. - Form, encourage, or be a part of, any social media messaging groups which involve students.
 Any file sharing as part of the course should take place via our online learning platform, or through @wles.net email addresses.